tripledio/tripledio.github.io/_drafts/models.md

 + The MVC patterns belongs in the front end infrastructure.
 It shouldn't depend on the domain model directly.
 It needs its own model created for the views that are necessary.

 > Feedback appreciated
+> Is the blog too long?
+Should IU split it up?

 **Footnotes**